 F. Invite people who will be helpful and supportive to your treatment planning

-H. Respect other members’ needs for privacy
+H. Respect other consumers’ needs for privacy

 I. Work on the goals of your Person Centered Plan